 Whether a product infringes a patent involves complex legal and factual issues, the determination of which is often uncertain.
 Any patent dispute, even one without merit or an unsuccessful one, would be time-consuming and expensive to defend and could result in the diversion of our management's attention from our business and result in adverse publicity, the disruption of development and marketing efforts, injury to our reputation and loss of revenue.
+Litigation also puts our patent applications at risk of being rejected and our patents at risk of being invalidated or interpreted narrowly, and may provoke third parties to assert claims against us.
 Any of these events could negatively affect our earnings and financial condition.